SanjithVenkatesh/YayNay/README.md

 ## TODO
-1. Start working on voting pages and changing views depending on user attributes.
+1. Add some constraint on the voting component.

 ## Gratitude
 Special thanks to [Fuchen Shi](https://github.com/shifuchen98/) for the basis of this Readme as well as the basic design of this website.